 - A self-care day

 - Try light-seeing—like sightseeing, but for holiday lights!

 Use your imagination, be creative and have fun trying new things.

 HALT triggers in their tracks

 HALT is an acronym that refers to a set of common emotions that can contribute to relapse: Hungry, Angry, Lonely, Tired.
 Feeling this way doesn't mean you're headed for a relapse—after all, these are normal emotions!—but they are emotions that, left unaddressed, might cause you to turn to unhealthy ways to cope.

 "If you're hungry, get something to eat.
 If you're angry, find someone to talk to.
 If you're lonely, go to a meeting or call a friend.
 If you're tired, go to sleep.
 Address the underlying cause of why you feel the way you do, rather than turning to drugs or alcohol," says Schina.

-You won’t always be able to avoid situations or people that are triggering to you, but do what you can to avoid them.
-Don’t, for example, visit friends or go to places that you frequented before your recovery.
-There is no need to visit the past; focus instead of what’s ahead of you and making decisions that support your recovery.
+You won't always be able to avoid situations or people that are triggering to you, but do what you can to avoid them.
+Don't, for example, visit friends or go to places that you frequented before your recovery.
+There is no need to visit the past; focus instead on what's ahead of you and make decisions that support your recovery.

 Identify your support system